Not all exit rows are equal — here's how to pick the one worth having.

 Arrive early at the gate — For airlines that assign exit rows at the gate (some international carriers do this), being among the first at the gate gives you the best chance.

-Myth: Exit row seats are always free.
+Myth: every exit row is free.
 Reality: Most airlines now charge for exit row seat selection.
 However, they're often released for free at check-in or at the gate.

-Myth: You have to be strong to sit in an exit row.
+Myth: you have to be strong to sit in an exit row.
 Reality: You need to be physically capable of operating the exit, but you don't need to be an athlete.
 The doors are designed to be operable by an average adult.
-That said, some overwing hatches are genuinely heavy (40–60 pounds), and if you have any doubts about your ability to lift them, it's better to sit elsewhere.
+That said, some overwing hatches are genuinely heavy (around 40–50 pounds), and if you have any doubts about your ability to lift them, it's better to sit elsewhere.

-Exit row seats are one of the best values in air travel — premium legroom at a fraction of the premium economy price.
-But they're not without trade-offs.
-Know the rules, understand the limitations, and target the right exit row for your specific aircraft.
+Exit row seats are one of the best values in air travel: premium legroom at a fraction of the premium economy price.
+But the space comes with trade-offs, and the row in front of the exit can be worse than a standard seat.
+Know the rules, weigh the limitations, and target the right row for your specific aircraft rather than the first exit row you see.